torproject/sbws/docs/source/specification.rst

 3.4 Simple result processing
 ----------------------------

+.. note:: "Periodically": how much time should that be?

 Periodically the bandwidth authorities need to use the results that have been gathered to inform their vote about relays' bandwidths.
 To do this they use